Brandon Crawford Player Props: Giants vs. Dodgers

-Brandon Crawford -- 1-for-5 with an RBI in his last game -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Bobby Miller on the hill, on June 17 at 9:10 PM ET.
+Brandon Crawford -- with a slugging percentage of .444 in his past 10 games, including two extra-base hits -- will be in action for the San Francisco Giants against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on June 18 at 4:10 PM ET.

-In his most recent appearance, he went 1-for-5 with an RBI against the Dodgers.
+He had a one-hit performance in his most recent game (1-for-5) against the Dodgers.

 Brandon Crawford Game Info & Props vs. the Dodgers